logo

 Alongside her work as a veterinarian, Danielle became a familiar presence on Richmond television, sharing advice on animal health and wellness during regular segments.

-She faced a series of serious health battles over the years.
+Over the years, she also faced a series of serious health battles.
 At one point, a spinal condition left her temporarily paralyzed for several months, a condition she believed could have been connected to her earlier accident.

 Despite her health struggles, Danielle maintained strong ties with her former "What's Happening!!" co-stars, staying in touch and reflecting warmly on the friendships and guidance they shared during their time on set.

 Danielle's life was one of resilience, reinvention, and unwavering compassion, from her early rise as a beloved television star to her decades-long dedication to caring for animals.
-Her death has left an indelible mark on all those fortunate enough to know her.
+Her death has left an indelible mark on all those fortunate enough to have known her.

 Advertisement